Installations

 [Note that a magnet mount with a “thick” rubber bottom ‘boot’ will decrease capacitive coupling.]

-For VHF/UHF, ‘flatter style’ magnet mounts often provide best SWR’s, e.g. Laird GB8PI shown.
+For VHF/UHF, ‘flatter style’ magnet mounts often provide best SWR’s.

 Examples of magnet mounts

-With this magnet mount type, designed for up to microwave frequencies, leave the center pin/disk and inner dielectric in place:
+With these Pulse-Larsen magnet mount types, designed for up to microwave frequencies, leave the center pin/disk and inner dielectric in place:

 COMPACtenna PHOTO L-Bracket NMO my vehicle REAR-SIDE VIEW - CROPPED COMPACtenna PHOTO L-Bracket NMO my vehicle SIDE VIEW - CROPPED